vluzrmos/laravel-language-detector/readme.md

 # Aliasing language locales

 You might to use the style `lang_LOCALE` or just `lang` on your `resources/lang` dir.
-The detector driver will try to detect the language which matches with `lang` or `lang_LOCALE` in `config/lang-detector.php`.
+The language detector driver you have chosen will try to detect the language which matches with `lang` or `lang_LOCALE` available on your `config/lang-detector.php`.

 ```php
 'languages' => ['en', 'pt_BR' ...]
 ```

 example:

 ```